Kate Austin

 Kate Cooper Austin (July 25, 1864 – October 28, 1902) was an American journalist and advocate of feminist and anarchist causes.

 Early life

-Born Catherine Cooper on July 25, 1864, in LaSalle County, Illinois Austin moved with her family to Hook's Point, Iowa, when she was six.
+Born Catherine Cooper on July 25, 1864, in LaSalle County, Illinois, Austin moved with her family to Hook's Point, Iowa, when she was six.
 At the age of 11, Austin lost her mother and had to raise her seven brothers and sisters.
-Due to having a bitter taste of life, Austin learned how to read as it became one of her amusements.
+Reading became one of her amusements.

 Career

 It was in Hook's Point, Iowa, that she married a young farmer, Sam Austin, in August 1883.
 Around the same time, her father discovered Lucifer, an anarchist/free love journal published by Moses Harman.
 Austin and her entire family were influenced by Hamon's writings, but it was the Haymarket Riot of 1886 and the ensuing reaction that brought Austin to anarchism.

 A member of the American Press Writers' Association, Austin wrote for many working-class and radical newspapers.
 She also contributed to Lucifer and to anarchist periodicals such as The Firebrand, Free Society, Discontent, and The Demonstrator.
 Austin's interests included sexual reform and the economic status of working people.
 In 1897 and 1899, Emma Goldman visited Austin at her home in Caplinger Mills, Missouri, where she gave several well-attended lectures.